ZimG386/ZimG386/README.md

 ### Hi there 👋
  **Welcome to Zim's codespace!**
-- :telescope: My focuses are Machine Learning, Autonomous Driving, and Databases
+- :telescope: I am working in the field of machine learning and autonomous driving.
-- :computer: Fluent in Python, C++, SQL
+- :computer: Fluent in Python and C++.